National Institutes of Health (NIH)-Sponsored Track

 If you are interested in a career with an even greater emphasis on medical research, a 3.5-year track is offered.
-The National Institutes of Health (NIH)-Sponsored Track prepares you for an independent investigation career in academic gastroenterology.
+The National Institutes of Health (NIH)-Sponsored Track prepares you for independent investigation careers in academic gastroenterology.

-Through the ongoing Digestive Diseases, Multidisciplinary Training grant at Mayo Clinic's campus in Rochester, Minnesota, the NIH funds two-year projects in clinical and bench research.
-This allows you to pursue a focused research experience within digestive diseases, broadly encompassing projects relative to cell biology, molecular biology, physiology or human investigations.
+Through the ongoing Digestive Diseases, Multidisciplinary Training grant at Mayo Clinic in Rochester, Minnesota, the NIH funds two-year projects in clinical and bench research.
+This allows you to pursue a focused research experience within digestive diseases, broadly encompassing projects relative to cell biology, molecular biology, physiology, or human investigations.

 The overall objective of the NIH-Sponsored Track is to train highly qualified individuals for independent academic careers in research in the enteric and hepatic sciences.
 Mayo Clinic uses a multidisciplinary integrated approach involving faculty representatives from clinical and basic disciplines.

 This track, therefore, combines 24 months of dedicated research experience with 18 months of clinical training.
 Within this track, you may participate in patient-oriented research projects and obtain a clinical research master's degree or perform disease-oriented, laboratory-based investigation.
-Opportunities exist to work with faculty investigators from the Division of Gastroenterology and Hepatology, the Department of Pediatric and Adolescent Medicine, or from other areas of Mayo Clinic.
+Opportunities exist to work with faculty investigators from the Division of Gastroenterology and Hepatology or from other areas of Mayo Clinic.

 The primary objective of this NIH-Sponsored Track is to better prepare you to function as an independent research investigator.
 Since the awarding of the initial training grant in enteric sciences to Mayo Clinic in 1966, the objective of this track has been to provide in-depth research training to qualified individuals to prepare them for independent academic careers.